 AlcoholEdu and Haven (through spring 2017)

-The University of Oregon requires all incoming students under the age of 21 to complete an online training that includes education on alcohol abuse (AlcoholEdu) and sexual violence prevention (Haven) through spring 2017.
+The University of Oregon required all incoming students under the age of 21 to complete an online training that includes education on alcohol abuse (AlcoholEdu) and sexual violence prevention (Haven) through spring 2017.
 A new training will be offered begining Fall 2017.
 More information will be available on the Dean of Students website.

 Fraternity and Sorority Life (FSL)

 The FSL Sexual Violence Prevention Leadership Board, which includes one member from each chapter, meets weekly with the director of sexual violence prevention & education to become more educated about sexual violence and develop leadership skills in motivating their respective chapters and the greater FSL community to prevent sexual violence and respond appropriately if someone gets hurt.
 In addition, all new members of Panhellenic and Interfraternity Councils meet on separate nights to be welcomed into the FSL community and learn about how to take care of themselves and how to look out for one another, and all active sorority women and fraternity men are required to attend meetings that include prevention education focusing on alcohol and other drugs, sexual assault, and hazing.